'You always wonder if there's more to your story, like an iceberg,' the 43-year-old said.

 The North Carolina native soon made contact with a nonprofit organization in Chile and Tyler Graf, a Texan firefighter who started the organization Connecting Roots.
 Graf's story is extremely moving too.
 Minutes after his mother gave birth to him, she was told the baby didn't survive.
 Unbeknownst to his biological family, he was adopted by an unaware American family.

-Earlier this year, with Graf's assistance and a DNA kit from MyHeritage, Rosenblatt's parentage was traced back to Chile where she found both her biological mother and sister.
+Earlier in 2022, with Graf's assistance and a DNA kit from MyHeritage, Rosenblatt's parentage was traced back to Chile where she found both her biological mother and sister.
 In fact, when Rosenblatt met Rosa, her Chilean biological sister in May, she could feel that the connection was instant.
 "Looking at each other, we were like, 'This is definitely my sister!'" she revealed.

 For Rosenblatt, reuniting with her biological family has had a profound impact on her life.
 "I realized when I was an adult and a mother that I covered up a lot of wounds that I probably should have explored more," she said, adding that she has been through extensive therapy both as a child and an adult, looking for ways to heal herself.
 "It's been really validating to go through this process, though.
 It's a process that I have to go through, but I'm not alone in it."